A Design Space for Multiscale Visualization

 \section{Supplemental Materials}

-The supplemental material is available on OSF at \url{https://osf.io/wbrdm/?view_only=04389a2101a04e71a2c208a93bf2f7f2}, released under a CC-BY-4.0 license.
-We provide a CSV file containing the example corpus, coded by the dimensions and by the strategies.
+The supplemental material is available on OSF at \url{https://osf.io/wbrdm/}, released under a CC-BY-4.0 license.
+We provide an Excel file containing the example corpus, coded by the dimensions and by the strategies.
 In addition to the information shown in Table~\ref{tab:coded-examples-dimensions}, it contains the full titles of examples, the specific figure we coded for academic examples, and how we found the example.
 The coded design space is additionally available as an interactive website with filters at~\url{marasolen.github.io/multiscale-vis-ds/}.

 \acknowledgments{ Our work was supported in part by NSERC DG RGPIN-2014-06309.
 We thank Laura Lukes and Nigar Sultana of the UBC Earth, Ocean and Atmospheric Sciences department, Francis Nguyen, Ryan Smith, and Steve Kasica of the UBC InfoVis Group, and Ben Shneiderman, for their helpful feedback. }